aguyfromdenmark/Umbraco-SrcSet-Generator/README.md

 [Slimsy](https://github.com/Jeavon/Slimsy "Slimsy") used an extension of the UrlHelper.
 This is a service that you can inject directly into your view.
 Just do `@inject UmbracoSrcSetGeneratorService srcSetGenService` or similar.

 ## What can I expect in the future
-Don't expect anything.
-I am a 9-to-5 developer, and the chance that I will ever do any more work in the repo, is very slim (heh).
-I am amazed I even did this in the first place.
+Don't expect much, if anything.
+But feel free to do with it whatever you want.
 Also, if the license file is filled out wrong, let me know, I am not trying to screw anyone out of their credits.
 Anyway...

 **Have fun!**